Ryavtz/mathtasks/README.md

 **************************Attached is a short Python code to solve the problem

 ### The further questions might be as follows.
-What about the sum of 42 and 132, how many days are?
-Please, build a distribution of sum as a function of year sum = f(year).
+What about the value of 42 and 132, how many days are?
+Build a distribution of how many days as a function of the value --> How-many-days = f(value).